MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 This feature has been replaced by an internal version that will be installed through SharePoint setup and serviced through SharePoint public updates.

-### Infopath form service

-Infopath form service is removed and is no longer supported by Microsoft in SharePoint Server Subscription Edition.
-We recommend to explore Microsoft [Power Apps](https://powerapps.microsoft.com/) as a potential alternative to Infopath form service.

-### Sharepoint designer support

-Sharepoint designer support is removed and is no longer supported by Microsoft in SharePoint Server Subscription Edition.
-We recommend to customize SharePoint using SharePoint Framework front-end development model as a potential alternative to Sharepoint designer support.